 2. Exercise at home.

 When you have a baby, you may find leaving home a bit more complicated than you thought.
 No matter the reasons, if you’re not able to spend time at your local gym like you’re used to, don’t worry.
 There are many other ways to do some much-needed exercise and one of them includes working out at home.
 Search the web and find some gym equipment online store where you can buy hand weights, jump rope and other similar equipment you can use at home.
 Pieces of furniture like a chair or a sofa may come handy too.
 Use the time to work out when your baby is napping or you have a family member around.
+Yoga is also a great choice to get your body perfectly toned and stretched at home and here you can get some inspiration and check the yoga pose library.

 3. Take baby steps.